Chris-Lock-Music/Intona.AI/ReadMe.txt

 Now the patch should be all set to run.

-For help reach out to chris.lock.music@gmail.com
+For technical help with the patch and to download the trained model reach out to chris.lock.music@gmail.com